PaddlePaddle/PaddleDetection/docs/advanced_tutorials/READER_en.md

 The contents of the xxx_rec can also be controlled by the Data fields parameter of `DetDataSet`, that is, some unwanted fields can be filtered out, but in most cases you do not need to change them.
 The default configuration in `configs/datasets` will do.

 In addition, a dictionary `cname2cid` holds the mapping of category names to IDS in the Parse dataset function.
-In coco data set, can use [coco API](https://github.com/cocodataset/cocoapi) from the label category name of the file to load data set, and set up the dictionary.
+In coco dataset, can use [coco API](https://github.com/cocodataset/cocoapi) from the label category name of the file to load dataset, and set up the dictionary.
 In the VOC dataset, if `use_default_label=False` is set, the category list will be read from `label_list.txt`, otherwise the VOC default category list will be used.

 #### 2.1COCO Dataset
 COCO datasets are currently divided into COCO2014 and COCO2017, which are mainly composed of JSON files and image files, and their organizational structure is shown as follows: